lmmontoya-ai/OLD-lmmontoya-ai.github.io/COLOR_AUDIT.md

 *   Avoiding hardcoded color values (hex, rgb, named colors) directly in components or utility stylesheets.
 *   Ensuring colors in `src/utils/variants.ts` use Tailwind classes derived from the theme or CSS variables.

+## Audit Summary & Recent Changes (June 5, 2025)

+The `shadcn-ui` library was successfully initialized.
+This introduced a new set of `oklch`-based color variables directly into `src/styles/global.css`.

+**Key actions taken:**
+1.  **Isolation of `shadcn-ui` Colors:** The `shadcn-ui` color variables have been isolated from the project's primary semantic color system.
+They are now clearly commented and namespaced in `tailwind.config.mjs` to be used *only* for `shadcn-ui` components.
+This prevents unintended overrides of the main site theme.
+2.  **Conflicting Style Removal:** The `shadcn-ui` initialization added a global `@layer base` style that overrode the `<body>` background and text colors.
+This has been **removed**, restoring the site's intended appearance.
+3.  **Configuration:** A `tailwind.config.mjs` file was created to properly integrate `shadcn-ui` components with Tailwind v4's CSS-first approach, and `components.json` was updated accordingly.
+4.  **Violation Fixed:** The hardcoded focus color in `src/styles/base/reset.css` was corrected to use a semantic variable.

+The project is now correctly configured to use both its own semantic color system for the main layout and theme, and the `shadcn-ui` color system for its specific components, without conflict.

 ## File-by-File Analysis

 This section will be populated as files are analyzed.